craigpastro/pgfga/README.md

 This is an experimental Postgres extension for doing fine-grained access (fga) within Postgres.

 This is a WIP.
 There is no documentation.
 There are no tests.
-(I plan on adding both).
+There are no validations.
+(I plan on adding some.)
 I don't know if it works.
 I am not very good with Rust, nor Postgres.
-But it is fun.

 ## Usage